 Skip to main content

-ISS Policies
+ISS Policies & Overrides

 • The course is part of a study away or study abroad program

-If you meet any of the criteria outlined above, you may submit a request for consideration using this form.
-Requests will be verified based on student records when possible.
+• If you meet one of the criteria outlined above, you may submit a request for an override.
+Before submitting the request:

 We will not add students to courses after open-add period at the start of fall and spring semesters.
 Instead, we offer late-start sections of courses that students can select.
 Check the class schedule to find the specific sections of these courses each semester.